eficode-academy/pretested-integration-handbook/cli/README.md

 * Push the local branch with the resolved merge conflicts: `git push origin ready/DEV-321-something`

-## One commit push (Squash your work)
+### One commit push

-* To view how many commit your are committing to master `git log --oneline --decorate --graph master HEAD`
+* To view how many commits your are committing to master `git log --oneline --decorate --graph master HEAD`

-* Interactive
+* Interactive rebasing your commits on top of master: `git rebase -i master DEV-321-something`

+* Push your local branch: `git push origin ready/DEV-321-something`

-## Clean up
+### Clean up

 * Clean up all local merged branches `git fetch [ --all --prune ]`